STATEMENT

 EDUCATION

-Current: Jungian Arts based Research (Jungian Society for Scholarly Studies) Oct-Nov 2025
+Jungian Arts based Research (Jungian Society for Scholarly Studies) Oct-Nov 2025

 MSc Psychotherapy (with Distinction), University of Middlesex 2022